Dear Medical City Healthcare Patients,

 All of our maternity patients are cared for in private rooms, which include their own bathroom.
 We ask that all patients and visitors remain in their room and avoid circulation in common areas as much as reasonably possible.

 Our staff are dedicated to keeping you safe.
 All of our staff have been trained on hand hygiene and other infection control measures.

 To protect yourself and our staff, it’s imperative that you follow the latest government advice about social distancing; stay away from public places and avoid anyone who has symptoms suggestive of COVID-19.
-Please continue to refer to the current guidance on infection prevention for yourself and your household; direction from the Centers for Disease Control and Prevention (CDC) in regard to pregnancy and breastfeeding can be found here.
+Please continue to refer to the current guidance on infection prevention for yourself and your household; direction from the Centers for Disease Control and Prevention (CDC) in regard to pregnancy and breastfeeding can be found on the CDC's website.

 We ask patients and their visitors to be particularly vigilant with respect to social distancing in the 14 days prior to admission.

 To ensure a safe care environment, Medical City Healthcare will continue to enforce screening protocols and require masking for all colleagues and visitors.

 - Non-COVID-19 laboring moms/new moms may have two visitors (this includes your support person) while in the hospital with us, including one overnight visitor.

 - Doulas are a part of the care team and are not considered your support partner/visitor.
 They will be required to attest they are a certified doula and present a business card and copy of certification.
 For the safety of mom and baby, a support person or doula may not be COVID-19 positive.